OwlManAtt/eberron-acq/docs/getting-started/char-rules.md

 ## House Rules
 I've noticed a tendency for combat to drag on and on.
 This isn't so bad when everyone is together at a physical table and able to bullshit, but it feels very lonely waiting for your turn with an online game.

-I will introduce one house rule to speed combat along: the Escalation Die, [adapted from the 13th Age SRD](https://www.13thagesrd.com/combat-rules/#Escalation_Die).
+I will introduce one house rule to speed combat along.
 As DM, I reserve the right to drop this or modify it if I find it isn't producing the desired effect.

-### Escalation Die
+### Inspired Players
-The escalation die represents a bonus to attacks as the fight goes on.

-At the start of the second round, the DM sets the escalation die at 1.
-Players gains a bonus to attack rolls equal to the current value on the escalation die.
-Each round, the escalation die advances by +1, to a maximum of +4.

-Most monsters and NPCs do not add the escalation die bonus to their attacks (*but beware bosses or other noteworthy encounters*).

-If the DM judges that the characters are avoiding conflict rather than bringing the fight to the bad guys, the escalation die doesn't advance.
-If combat virtually ceases, the escalation die resets to 0.
+You gain 3 inspiration at the start of every session.
+At the end of the session, you lose any unspent inspiration.

+The rules for inspiration cab be found in the PhB in chapter 4.
+The most salient bit:

+> If you have inspiration, you can expend it when you make an attack roll, saving throw, or ability check.
+Spending your inspiration gives you advantage on that roll.

 :::tip What does this mean?
-After the first round, you get an increasing bonus to hit enemies.
-Hitting enemies means you will deal damage and kill them faster.
+You can re-roll missed attacks.

 You are supposed to be heroes, so it's kind of embarassing for a fight to last 40 minutes because you never bothered to learn how a bow actually works.
 :::